owid/owid-grapher/coreTable/readme.md

 ## Design Notes

 -   The split between CoreTable and OwidTable is to ensure we minimize the delta between our data model and the common model in data science, with the bet that this may require use to maintain a lot less code in the long run.
--   Consolidating our transform code and switching from a variable model to a table model is a work-in-progress so currently there is still a fair amount of legacy code yet to be ported over.
+-   Consolidating our transform code and switching from a variable model to a table model is a work-in-progress so currently there is still some legacy code to be removed.
 -   This library should treat Node and the Browser both as first class targets.
 Even though our primary usage will be in the browser, ensuring a great Node experience will ensure a fast headless testing experience.
 We may also use this in a headless environment for running the same transform code on bigger datasets.
 -   Because our clients are reactive, we are using Mobx in this library.
 No reason that needs to be a hard dependency here if we remove that.
 -   At some point we may want to look into integrating with Apache Arrow JS (https://github.com/apache/arrow/tree/master/js).